JulianSantos-LATAMAI/Latam_Macro_Data/README.md

 # 🌎 LATAM - U.S. - Spain: Business Intelligence

+*Connecting the dots with Santiago, Madrid, Miami and everywhere in between.*

 ### 📌 About This Repository
 This repository serves as a living portfolio of **data-driven insights** regarding the economic exchange between **Latin America, Spain, and the United States**.